The Pigeon Detectives: We Met at Sea

 The Pigeon Detectives released their fourth album, We Met at Sea, on 29 April 2013.
 The band went more back to basics, deciding to record the album in their home town of Leeds.
 They recorded the album with local producers Matthew Peel and Andrew Hawkins at Cottage Road Studios.
 Throughout 2013 the band toured the UK, northern Europe and Russia promoting the album, and played a series of festivals including Belladrum Festival, Kubana Festival (Russia), Brownstock Festival and V Festival '13.

 On 3 May 2014 the Pigeon Detectives performed at Leeds United's annual end of season awards.
 Leeds United owner Massimo Cellino joined the band on lead guitar for a cover version of Jimi Hendrix's song Hey Joe.

 Broken Glances

 On 24 February 2017, the band released their fifth studio album, Broken Glances.
 The album was recorded at Chapel Studios in Lincolnshire and produced by Richard Formby.
 Lead single 'Enemy Lines' was released along with a music video which had over 50k views within a day.
 The band was invited onto Soccer AM to play the new single live.
 They then embarked on an extensive UK tour in March of the same year followed by a European tour to promote the new record.
 The band played in their hometown for 2017's Live at Leeds Festival before appearing as special guests opening the 'Leeds Festival' in August.

+TV Show

+The band released their sixth studio album, TV Show, on 7 July 2023.